-This close focuses on the use of compare to contrary all the market $10^{th} - 12^{th}$ Graphic Design / Photography I This class focuses on the use of cameras to capture photographs through considerations of composition and photographic techniques as well as learning the Adobe Photoshop program which is used by 1⁄2 credit i notograpny i graphic designers to create artwork for advertisements, publications, etc. Prerequisites: Foundations of Art $9^{th} - 12^{th}$ Foundations of Art This introductory class provides an opportunity to explore mediums through units of drawing and painting which may include graphite, charcoal, chalk pastels, oil pastels, pen and ink, colored pencils, 1⁄2 credit markers, watercolors, tempera paint and acrylic paint.
-Prerequisites: None This studio class focuses on the development and creation of artwork $9^{th} - 12^{th}$ Mixed Media based upon individual expression.
+10 th - 12 th Graphic Design / Photography I This class focuses on the use of cameras to capture photographs through considerations of composition and photographic techniques as well as learning the Adobe Photoshop program which is used by 1⁄2 credit graphic designers to create artwork for advertisements, publications, etc. Prerequisites: Foundations of Art 9 th - 12 th Foundations of Art This introductory class provides an opportunity to explore mediums through units of drawing and painting which may include graphite, charcoal, chalk pastels, oil pastels, pen and ink, colored pencils, 1⁄2 credit markers, watercolors, tempera paint and acrylic paint.
+Prerequisites: None This studio class focuses on the development and creation of artwork 9th - 12th Mixed Media based upon individual expression.
 References of artists from various movements will serve as inspiration for students in their own 1⁄2 credit creations.
-Both 2D and 3D projects allow students the opportunity to explore their own creativity and make choices (how to carry out a Prerequisites: Foundations of Art project and make best use of a particular medium). or instructor approval Pottery I This is an introductory pottery course geared towards students who like to get their hands dirty.
-Students will learn basic pottery techniques, tools and vocabulary that will allow them to take 9 th - 12 th $\frac{1}{2}$ credit additional pottery classes.
+Both 2D and 3D projects allow students the opportunity to explore their own creativity and make choices (how to carry out a Prerequisites: project and make best use of a particular medium).
+Foundations of Art or instructor approval 9 th - 12 th Pottery I This is an introductory pottery course geared towards students who like to get their hands dirty.
+Students will learn basic pottery techniques, tools and vocabulary that will allow them to take additional 1⁄2 credit pottery classes.
 Class projects will include sketches, wheel thrown and hand built pottery and sculpture.
-Prerequisites: Foundations of Art 10th - 12th This studio class may meet at the same time as Pottery III class.
-Each class will have a different and specific curriculum and requirements.
-Students will build upon skills developed in Pottery I 1 / 2 credit Pottery II by creating wheel thrown pottery, hand built pottery and sculpture Prerequisites: throughout the term.
-Students will focus on individual artistry for their personal growth and developing a personal style.
-Pottery I with B or better or instructor approval This studio class may meet at the same time as Pottery II class.
-Each class will have a different and specific curriculum and requirements. $10^{th} - 12^{th}$ Pottery III Curriculum is based upon advancing techniques and skills developed in previous pottery classes.
+Prerequisites: nana bant pottery and scarpture.
+Foundations of Art This studio class may meet at the same time as Pottery III class.
+Each 10 th - 12 th D. M class will have a different and specific curriculum and requirements.
+Students will build upon skills developed in Pottery I by creating wheel 1⁄2 credit Pottery II thrown pottery, hand built pottery and sculpture throughout the term.
+Prerequisites: Students will focus on individual artistry for their personal growth and Pottery I with B or better or instructor developing a personal style. approval This studio class may meet at the same time as Pottery II class.
+Each 10 th - 12 th class will have a different and specific curriculum and requirements.
+1/ 1'' Pottery III Curriculum is based upon advancing techniques and skills developed in previous pottery classes.
 There is a high expectation for enrolled 1⁄2 credit students to complete elaborate wheel thrown, hand built and Prerequisites: sculptural pottery to be included in a portfolio.
-The class focuses on the development and creation of artwork based upon individual Pottery II with B or better or instructor expression while developing a personal style. approval
+The class focuses on Pottery II with B or the development and creation of artwork based upon individual better or instructor expression while developing a personal style. approval